Growth guide

 Simple does not mean shallow

 Simple analytics is not the same thing as basic analytics.
 Basic analytics stops at traffic.
 Simple analytics removes noise so the important signals are easier to see.
-For a SaaS business, those signals are usually revenue, signups, conversion rate, source quality, page performance, and retention or renewal context.

 The SaaS metrics to start with

 The first dashboard should be deliberately short.
 Total revenue tells whether the business is moving.
 New revenue shows whether acquisition is working now.
-Renewals show whether the base is holding.
-Refunds or churn-related revenue movement show whether growth quality is weak.
-Visitors and signups provide context, but they should not be treated as the win.

 The small event set that covers most SaaS decisions